Morgan Stanley Boosts BlackRock (NYSE:BLK) Price Target to $924.00

-BlackRock (NYSE:BLK) had its price target upped by stock analysts at Morgan Stanley from $890.00 to $924.00 in a research note issued to investors on Thursday, Stock Target Advisor reports.
-The brokerage currently has an “overweight” rating on the asset manager’s stock.
-Morgan Stanley’s target price suggests a potential upside of 16.33% from the company’s current price.
+BlackRock (NYSE:BLK) had its price objective boosted by analysts at Morgan Stanley from $890.00 to $924.00 in a note issued to investors on Wednesday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the asset manager’s stock.
+Morgan Stanley’s price objective indicates a potential upside of 15.14% from the stock’s current price.

-Other equities analysts have also recently issued research reports about the company.
-Zacks Investment Research cut BlackRock from a “buy” rating to a “hold” rating and set a $733.00 price target for the company. in a report on Monday, December 21st.
-Deutsche Bank Aktiengesellschaft boosted their target price on BlackRock from $835.00 to $838.00 and gave the stock a “buy” rating in a research note on Friday, January 15th.
-BMO Capital Markets lifted their price target on shares of BlackRock from $709.00 to $715.00 and gave the company a “market perform” rating in a report on Friday, January 15th.
-Barclays upped their target price on BlackRock from $800.00 to $850.00 and gave the stock an “overweight” rating in a report on Friday, January 15th.
-Finally, Wells Fargo & Company boosted their target price on shares of BlackRock from $875.00 to $890.00 and gave the stock an “overweight” rating in a report on Wednesday.
-Two analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-BlackRock has a consensus rating of “Buy” and an average target price of $740.09.
+A number of other brokerages also recently weighed in on BLK.
+Deutsche Bank Aktiengesellschaft upped their price target on shares of BlackRock from $437.00 to $847.00 and gave the company a “buy” rating in a report on Friday, April 9th.
+BMO Capital Markets upped their price target on shares of BlackRock from $709.00 to $715.00 and gave the company a “market perform” rating in a report on Friday, January 15th.
+Zacks Investment Research downgraded shares of BlackRock from a “buy” rating to a “hold” rating and set a $733.00 price target for the company. in a report on Monday, December 21st.
+Barclays boosted their price objective on BlackRock from $800.00 to $850.00 and gave the stock an “overweight” rating in a report on Friday, January 15th.
+Finally, Wells Fargo & Company boosted their price objective on BlackRock from $875.00 to $890.00 and gave the stock an “overweight” rating in a report on Tuesday.
+Two research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+BlackRock presently has an average rating of “Buy” and an average target price of $740.91.

-A number of institutional investors and hedge funds have recently bought and sold shares of BLK.
-Weaver Consulting Group boosted its position in shares of BlackRock by 4.7% during the 4th quarter.
-Weaver Consulting Group now owns 336 shares of the asset manager’s stock worth $242,000 after purchasing an additional 15 shares in the last quarter.
-Parkside Financial Bank & Trust boosted its holdings in BlackRock by 3.3% in the fourth quarter.
-Parkside Financial Bank & Trust now owns 469 shares of the asset manager’s stock worth $339,000 after acquiring an additional 15 shares in the last quarter.
-9258 Wealth Management LLC increased its holdings in shares of BlackRock by 0.9% during the fourth quarter.
-9258 Wealth Management LLC now owns 1,747 shares of the asset manager’s stock valued at $1,261,000 after acquiring an additional 15 shares in the last quarter.
-Krilogy Financial LLC raised its position in shares of BlackRock by 0.9% during the fourth quarter.
-Krilogy Financial LLC now owns 1,638 shares of the asset manager’s stock worth $1,182,000 after purchasing an additional 15 shares during the period.
-Finally, Modera Wealth Management LLC lifted its holdings in shares of BlackRock by 2.8% in the 4th quarter.
-Modera Wealth Management LLC now owns 557 shares of the asset manager’s stock worth $402,000 after purchasing an additional 15 shares in the last quarter.
-79.10% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently bought and sold shares of the business.
+BlackRock Inc. boosted its position in BlackRock by 0.3% during the 4th quarter.
+BlackRock Inc. now owns 9,698,942 shares of the asset manager’s stock valued at $6,998,176,000 after acquiring an additional 31,741 shares in the last quarter.
+FMR LLC boosted its position in shares of BlackRock by 19.0% in the 4th quarter.
+FMR LLC now owns 3,819,050 shares of the asset manager’s stock worth $2,755,598,000 after purchasing an additional 611,071 shares in the last quarter.
+Wells Fargo & Company MN grew its stake in shares of BlackRock by 3.1% in the 4th quarter.
+Wells Fargo & Company MN now owns 2,388,277 shares of the asset manager’s stock worth $1,723,239,000 after buying an additional 72,109 shares during the last quarter.
+Norges Bank purchased a new stake in shares of BlackRock in the 4th quarter worth approximately $1,515,316,000.
+Finally, Northern Trust Corp grew its stake in shares of BlackRock by 2.9% in the 4th quarter.
+Northern Trust Corp now owns 2,021,045 shares of the asset manager’s stock worth $1,458,265,000 after buying an additional 56,604 shares during the last quarter.
+79.10% of the stock is currently owned by institutional investors and hedge funds.

 BlackRock Company Profile